dxlnr/python-sdk/docs/source/tutorials-and-examples/quickstart-pytorch.rst

 Client Side
 -----------

 The individual logic for the client is implemented in the :code:`client.py` file.
-Besides some necessary dependencies, there is the possiblity to alter the client ID via commandline argument using a parser.
+First import the necessary dependencies.

 .. code-block:: python